hchiam/machineLearning/webApp/README.md

 * `gestures.js`:  the "brains" of the web page.
 Tries to detect a mouse gesture when the mouse runs over the "pad".
 * `gestures.css`:  the "looks/styling" of the presentation of the web page.

+Extra file:
+* `split.py`:  convenience python file to format wts string (1 matrix per timestamp = 9 values per row) for copying-and-pasting or for creating visualizations of the neural network weights.

 Uses a simple time delay neural network [https://en.wikipedia.org/wiki/Time_delay_neural_network](https://en.wikipedia.org/wiki/Time_delay_neural_network).

 Instead of running the html file locally, you can try out the web app live here: [https://codepen.io/hchiam/pen/rrwQRa](https://codepen.io/hchiam/pen/rrwQRa).